-(4)New products (Services) planned for development

-- A. Desalination system

-- B. Energy conservation technique

-- C. Wastewater reclamation system

-- D. Developer recovery and reuse system

-- E. Heat recovery system for air conditioner
+- (4)New products (Services) planned for development - A. Energy conservation technique - B. Wastewater reclamation system - C. Heat recovery system for air conditioner

-- 2. Industry Overview
+2. Industry Overview

-(1)Current Status and Development of the Industry
+(1) Current Status and Development of the Industry

-In the macro business environment, according to the estimation of MIC, in response to the advent of the digital economy, the ICT industry will fully expand into various industries, and capital expenditure will show growth in 2021.
-The capital expenditure of global semiconductor industry is expected to be USD 84.581 billion, a 17.8% increase from USD 71.78 billion of 2020.
-This trend is beneficial to Acter's performance.
+In the macro business environment, according to the estimation of S&P Global Market Intelligence, the capital expenditure of large global enterprises in 2022 is expected to increase by 6.1% compared with 2021.
+In addition, China's 14th five-years plan makes an all-out effort to develop the third generation semiconductor and brings enormous factory expansion business opportunities.
+Those trends are beneficial to Acter's performance.
 However the overall industrial prosperity is affected by the trend of the epidemic and remains uncertain, there are still many opportunities.
 As Acter's business covers multiple industries, except for the semiconductor industry and the photovoltaic panel industry, other industries also have considerable demand for plant and capital expenditures.
 It shows huge business opportunities in the market.
-Although large-scale construction suppliers offered turnkey solutions that enabled them to gain control of the electricity and machine engineering market, which led to greater competition in the electricity, machine and cleanroom engineering industry, Acter is committed to creating valuable projects and reduces the financial burden of its clients through innovative technologies and special engineering methods.
-In addition, it reduces overhead expense and engineering construction risks.
+Although large-scale construction suppliers offered turnkey solutions that enabled them to gain control of the electricity and machine engineering market, which led to greater competition in the electricity, machine and cleanroom engineering industry, Acter is committed to creating valuable projects and reduceing the financial burden of its clients through innovative technologies and special engineering methods.
+In addition, it reduces overhead expenses and engineering construction risks.
 It also forms a stable and cooperative relationship with suppliers for effective cost control and improvement of price competition in construction engineering.

-(2) The Links between the Upstream, Midstream and Downstream segments of the Industry

-The cleanrooms and electromechanical systems integration engineering services industry encompasses construction contractors and construction materials, equipment, and subcontractors, providing customers with full-plant electromechanical and cleanroom turnkey engineering services based on contractor requirements, by combining engineering disciplines and technologies from various professional fields.
+(2)The Links between the Upstream, Midstream and Downstream segments of the Industry The cleanrooms and electromechanical systems integration engineering services industry encompasses construction contractors and construction materials, equipment, and subcontractors, providing customers with full-plant electromechanical and cleanroom turnkey engineering services based on contractor requirements, by combining engineering disciplines and technologies from various professional fields.
 The relationships between upstream, midstream, and downstream service providers are shown in the figure below: